NantelBiomechLab/DatasetManager.jl/docs/src/examples/datasets-examples.md

 ```

 This dataset only has one condition (aka 'factor' in statistical contexts) with three levels.
-The dataset was created with different terms for 2 of the levels, and we wish to use more
+The dataset was created with different terms for 2 of the levels, and we also wish to improve the naming of some of the levels.
-convenient/better phrased terms.
 Any trial with `"none"` in the path will be recognized as a
 `"held"` trial.
-If a trial happens to have been already renamed to match the updated
-terminology, it will also correctly be recognized as a `"held"` trial.
+If a trial happens to already have the new terminology (`"held"`), it will be recognized as a `"held"` trial.
 The `"norm"`
 condition is left unchanged, and will only match trials with `"norm"` in the path.

 ```@raw html